hsfl/cosmos-core/README.md

 **2) Using Qt Creator**

-* Start Qt Creator
+* Make sure you are using the latest version of Qt and Start Qt Creator
 * Open the CMakeLists.txt file (File -> Open File or Project ->
 Open project : cosmos/src/core/CMakeLists.txt)
 * Select a build directory (or use the default)
-* Select Generator.
-Ex: MinGW Generator (Desktop Qt 5.5.1 MinGW 32 bit)
-* Hit "Run CMake"
 * Optional step to compile the code faster.
 Please read note 1 if you're interested.
 (For Linux check note 2)
-* Go to projects on the left sidebar.
-Under build steps, click on "Details", under "Targets" select "Install"
 * Build the project : ctrl + b
 * Check your "cosmos" folder (ex: C:\cosmos) to see the files that were installed